 The adequacy of existing exemptions to meet national security needs has become a controversial issue.
 DOD argues that existing exemptions are too onerous and time-consuming to obtain on a case-by-case basis due to the vast number of training exercises that it conducts on hundreds of military installations across the country.
 DOD also argues that the time limitations placed upon most exemptions are not compatible with many training activities, due to their ongoing or recurring nature.
 Instead, DOD favors modifications to numerous environmental statutes that would provide greater flexibility for conducting combat training and other readiness activities without restriction or delay.
-However, environmental organizations have opposed such modifications and argue that existing exemptions are sufficient to accommodate combat training needs.
+However, some states and environmental organizations have opposed such modifications and argue that existing exemptions are sufficient to accommodate combat training needs.

 The cumulative effect of environmental requirements on military readiness capabilities is difficult to determine due to the lack of a system to comprehensively track individual cases in which training has been restricted or compromised.
 The General Accounting Office (GAO) has found that DOD's readiness reports do not indicate the extent to which environmental requirements restrict combat training activities, and that such reports indicate a high level of readiness overall.
-However, GAO noted individual instances of environmental encroachment at numerous military installations, and in light of this fact, recommended that DOD's reporting system be improved to more accurately identify any shortfalls in training that might be attributed to restrictions imposed by environmental requirements.
+However, GAO noted individual instances of environmental encroachment at numerous military installations, and in light of this fact, recommended that DOD's reporting